AlanAquinas/Web-Dev/README.md

 find the best solution for them and work in a team.

 COURSE OUTCOMES
-In the end of the current course students will know:<br>
+In the end of the current course students will know:\n

 ● HTML(5), CSS(3), JavaScript
 ● Node Package Manager (npm)